Zoom Video Communications (NASDAQ:ZM) Issues Q3 2023 Earnings Guidance

 Insider Buying and Selling

-In other Zoom Video Communications news, COO Aparna Bawa sold 2,000 shares of the business’s stock in a transaction on Tuesday, June 28th.
-The shares were sold at an average price of $116.62, for a total transaction of $233,240.00.
-Following the completion of the transaction, the chief operating officer now owns 77,676 shares of the company’s stock, valued at approximately $9,058,575.12.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-In other news, COO Aparna Bawa sold 2,000 shares of the company’s stock in a transaction dated Tuesday, June 28th.
-The shares were sold at an average price of $116.62, for a total transaction of $233,240.00.
-Following the completion of the transaction, the chief operating officer now owns 77,676 shares of the company’s stock, valued at $9,058,575.12.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CFO Kelly Steckelberg sold 6,700 shares of the company’s stock in a transaction dated Monday, August 1st.
-The shares were sold at an average price of $105.46, for a total transaction of $706,582.00.
+In other Zoom Video Communications news, COO Aparna Bawa sold 2,000 shares of the business’s stock in a transaction on Tuesday, July 26th.
+The shares were sold at an average price of $101.34, for a total transaction of $202,680.00.
+Following the transaction, the chief operating officer now directly owns 75,743 shares of the company’s stock, valued at approximately $7,675,795.62.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+In other Zoom Video Communications news, COO Aparna Bawa sold 2,000 shares of the business’s stock in a transaction on Tuesday, July 26th.
+The shares were sold at an average price of $101.34, for a total transaction of $202,680.00.
+Following the transaction, the chief operating officer now directly owns 75,743 shares of the company’s stock, valued at approximately $7,675,795.62.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, CFO Kelly Steckelberg sold 6,700 shares of the business’s stock in a transaction on Wednesday, June 29th.
+The shares were sold at an average price of $112.04, for a total transaction of $750,668.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 32,823 shares of company stock worth $3,526,086.
-Corporate insiders own 11.24% of the company’s stock.
+Insiders have sold a total of 32,823 shares of company stock valued at $3,526,086 over the last three months.
+11.24% of the stock is owned by company insiders.

 Zoom Video Communications, Inc provides unified communications platform in the Americas, the Asia Pacific, Europe, the Middle East, and Africa.
 The company offers Zoom Meetings that offers HD video, voice, chat, and content sharing through mobile devices, desktops, laptops, telephones, and conference room systems; Zoom Phone, an enterprise cloud phone system; and Zoom Chat enables users to share messages, images, audio files, and content in desktop, laptop, tablet, and mobile devices.